enizvk/ekzones/README.md

 ## 📝 License

 **Free to download and use.** © 2026 Eniz Karadzha.
-All rights reserved. ekzones is freeware, not an open‑source project — the source is provided for transparency, not for redistribution.
+All rights reserved. ekzones is freeware, not an open‑source project not for redistribution.

 <div align="center">
 <br/>